RolandChristensen/developer-journal/_drafts/git.md

 Use this page as a quick reference for well used scenarios.

-Use this [repository](https://github.com/RolandChristensen/git-guided-examples) to practice these scenarios.
+Use this linked [repository](https://github.com/RolandChristensen/git-guided-examples) to practice these scenarios.
 The repo contains ***additional tutorial files*** going into more detail on source control topics.
 If you find yourself in trouble and can't figure out how to undo it, this repo is also a good place to reproduce the problem and learn to undo it in a safe place.